txus/terrorvm/README.md

 ## Garbage collection

-The algorithm of choice for TerrorVM is [Baker's treadmill][gc], an incremental, real-time, non-moving GC algorithm, implemented in [libtreadmill][libtreadmill] as a separate library and included via Git submodules.
+The algorithm of choice for TerrorVM was [Baker's treadmill][treadmill], an incremental, real-time, non-moving GC algorithm, implemented in [libtreadmill][libtreadmill].

+Unfortunately I couldn't make it work so for now I'm using a simple Mark and Sweep implemented in [libsweeper][libsweeper] as a separate library and included via Git submodules.

 ## Concurrency